ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

       # commands to run on any line whose first field matches word
     }

 You can call `next` to skip any subsequent commands and jump to the next line of input.
-You can also set and manipulate whatever variables you need to track state, accumulate text, etc. The `print` function gives you control over what makes it into the output stream.
+You can also set and manipulate variables to track state, accumulate text, etc. and `print` to write output.
+My filter is:

-This is what I ended up with:
 ```awk
 /^#[[:digit:]]{10}$/ {
   timestamp = $0